A glance at reaction of sports to Russian invasion

 MODERN PENTATHLON

-Russia and Belarus athletes and officials banned from all International Modern Pentathlon Union events.
+Russia and Belarus athletes and officials banned from International Modern Pentathlon Union events.

 ROWING